Namit Das

 Namit Das is an Indian film, television, theatre actor and singer.
 He has acted in several television commercials.
 He belongs to a family of musicians and singers; his father is reputed ghazal singer Chandan Dass.
 Namit is also a trained singer and took classical-music training from his father Chandan Dass and Bhavdeep Jaipurwale, but preferred acting over singing for a long time.
 Recently he has released an album with Anurag Shanker, which has five tracks.

 Namit Das married his longtime girlfriend Shruti Vyas on 15 February 2015.
 Shruti herself is a theater and film actress and has appeared in many ads, including an OLX Womaniyan ad, where she was the face of OLX.
 She is the sister of actor Sumeet Vyas.
 Namit and Shruti got married in Mumbai in a traditional ceremony, graced by family and friends.
-Namit's younger brother Anshul Nautiyal is also an underground music producer who is Delhi-based.